Yttehs-HDX/Blog/source/_posts/android-kernel-building-guide.md

 ## Flash

-Make sure you have third party recovery.
+Make sure you have flashed a third-party recovery such as [TWRP](https://twrp.me).

 ```bash
 sudo pacman -S android-tools # install first if adb is not found